carlomarxdk/life2vec-light/README.md

 [![DOI](https://zenodo.org/badge/747774269.svg)](https://zenodo.org/doi/10.5281/zenodo.10680995)

 # life2vec-light
-Basic implementation of the life2vec model with the dummy data.
+Basic implementation of the `life2vec` model with the dummy data.

 This repository contains basic code for the [Using Sequences of Life-events to Predict Human Lives](https://www.nature.com/articles/s43588-023-00573-5) (life2vec) paper.
-The [SocialComplexityLab/life2vec](https://github.com/SocialComplexityLab/life2vec) depends (in large) on the specific structure of the data, and the version of the packages available.
+The [SocialComplexityLab/life2vec](https://github.com/SocialComplexityLab/life2vec) depends (in large) on the specific structure of the data and the version of the packages available.

-Here, we provide a code used with the simple dummy data (+ using the latest versions of Python packages), and the code contains only the backbone of the model.
+Here, we provide a code with the simple dummy data (+ using the latest versions of Python packages) - the code contains only the backbone of the model.
-Thus, you can easily extended it for your specific use.
+Thus, you can easily extend it for your specific use.

-To try out a simple step-by-step workflow open the `simple_workflow.ipynb` notebook.
+Open the `simple_workflow.ipynb` notebook to try a simple step-by-step workflow.
+The specifications for the Anaconda environment are located in `Environment.yml`; I run the code on the Windows Subsystem for Linux (WS2).

+## What is missing?

+Compared to the [original implementation](https://github.com/SocialComplexityLab/life2vec) of the `life2vec` model, this repository does not include the following:
+1. Bookkeeping and logging functionality,
+2. Data visualisation functionality,
+3. Code for experiments, including robustness tests,
+4. Implementation of loss and metric functions mentioned in the paper.

-## DATA
+## Data

 You can generate dummy data (that we use here as an example) using the Jupyter Notebook in `misc/synthetic_data.ipynb`:
 1. Generate the dummy *user database*, aka `users.csv`,
 2. Generate the dummy *labor dataset*, aka `synth_labor.csv`,
 3. Move both to the `data\rawdata` folder.

-## TO-DO
+## To Do

 Note on 16th FEB 2024: **Due to some package updates, the process the takes a bit more time than I expected, I still work on the code**.
 - [x] Add code for the pretraining